 Undertaken consultation with relevant bodies to establish the presence of utilities and telecommunication links across the Site.

 Conducted a Telecommunications Impact Assessment to identify the links that might be affected by the proposed Development and potential mitigation measures.

-Initial consultation has been undertaken with Spectrum Licensing (Ofcom) who confirmed that there are several telecommunications links in the vicinity of the Site.
+Consultation has been undertaken with Spectrum Licensing (Ofcom) who confirmed that there are several telecommunications links in the vicinity of the Site.

 SSE operate a powerline connecting Lochend Windfarm which runs through the southern portion of the Site.
-The location of this has been avoided during initial design development.
+The location of this has been avoided during design development.